River Rock Casino Resort: History

+In October 2025, the Snuneymuxw First Nation announced that it would acquire the River Rock Casino Resort from Great Canadian Entertainment for an undisclosed sum.
+The purchase is in partnership with the Musqueam First Nation, whose land on which the resort is situated.

 Transportation

+The casino is located about five minutes from Vancouver International Airport, on Richmond's Sea Island.
+It is also near Highway 99, the main highway connecting Vancouver to the southern suburbs.

 The casino is served by Bridgeport Station on the Canada Line SkyTrain, located across from the casino.
 Bus service, operated by TransLink, is provided via bus routes within walking distance of the casino.

-The casino is located about five minutes from Vancouver International Airport, on Richmond's Sea Island.
-It is also near Highway 99, the main highway connecting Vancouver to the southern suburbs.

-The casino also plans to build a 1,200-parking space complex for casino patrons and for park-and-ride transit use.

-The 1,200 stall parkade will cost $33 million to build.
-TransLink (the Canada Line Operator) will give the Great Canadian Casino Corporation land worth $9.5 million, and $4.5 million in cash in return for building the park-and-ride facility.
-Transit users will be charged $2.50 to use the facility.

-River Rock Casino and the film industry

-Because the Vancouver area has a big film industry, River Rock has played host to various productions looking for casino filming locations.
-While this is generally well received, there have been some unfortunate incidents.
-On 8 November 2006, three photographers made their way onto a closed section of the hotel's balcony intending to photograph actress Denise Richards during filming of the movie Blonde and Blonder.
-In an ensuing argument, she allegedly threw a laptop computer belonging to one photographer off the balcony, striking the arm of an elderly lady in a wheelchair.

-The casino was also prominently featured in the Psych episode entitled "Speak Now or Forever Hold Your Piece."
+In 2006, TransLink reached an agreement to provide $9.5 million in land and $4.5 million in cash funding for a 1,200-space parkade to serve the casino, and as a Bridgeport Station park and ride site.

 Loan sharking controversy

 A report released by the British Columbia Lottery Corporation showed that out of 56 incidents of a casino patron in British Columbia being barred from gambling for suspected loan sharking activity, 34 of those incidents took place at River Rock.

 Controversy within Richmond was further stirred when the RCMP admitted it could do little to stop loan sharking unless a victim came forward, yet it was the suspected motive for a variety of kidnappings, extortions, threats and violence.

 The most prominent case occurred when Rong Lilly Li, a suspected loan shark, disappeared after last being seen getting into a van outside the casino on 26 May 2006.
 Her body was finally recovered on the weekend of 9–10 September 2006.

 A June 2016 audit found that the casino knowingly allowed high rollers to buy chips with funds from lenders with anti-money laundering restrictions who were being investigated by the Royal Canadian Mounted Police.